fklown/bankaccount-kata/README.md

 Went full TDD on it, so it's far from perfect as I'm still learning.

-Went for Java's BigDecimal instead of primitive int for the reason I listed above (a bit more real).
+Went for Java's BigDecimal instead of primitive int for the reason I listed above (a bit more real, but it's a no-brainer considering primitive obsession).

 For now neither Layered or Ports and Adapter architectures are respected.
 I'll fix it asap.